antiflasher/apcach/README.md

 ### Maximum chroma

-Use `maxChroma()` function insted of a static value for finding the most saturated color with given hue and contrast ratio:
+Use `maxChroma()` function instead of a static value for finding the most saturated color with a given hue and contrast ratio:

 ```js
 import { apcach, maxChroma } from "apcach";